wfi/maeden/README.md

 1. eliminate base/helper distinction
 1. replace iterator with for-each loops
 1. add command-line argument to control EAT_FOOD_ENDS_IT
+1. ~~in server's processAgentActions() loop, if no action sent by an agent, let nextCommand be "wait" (or whatever)~~
+1. ~~adjust simulation time units to correspond to 'wait cost' and then deduct wait-cost every time-slice when agents do not act~~
 1. ~~remove restriction of single-digit agent IDs (i.e., limit of 10 agents)~~
 1. ~~make To Do list numbered instead of bullets~~